wangxf2000/OneNodeCDHCluster/README.md

 This script automatically sets up a CDH cluster on the public cloud on a single VM with the following 14 services:

-- CDSW,
+- CDSW
-- NiFi,
+- NiFi
-- NiFi CA,
+- NiFi CA
-- NiFi Registry,
+- NiFi Registry
-- Kafka,
+- Kafka
-- Kudu,
+- Kudu
-- Impala,
+- Impala
-- Hue,
+- Hue
-- Hive,
+- Hive
-- Spark,
+- Spark
-- Oozie,
+- Oozie
-- HDFS,
+- HDFS
-- YARN,
+- YARN
-- ZK.
+- ZK

 More services can be added or removed by updating the template used.